openwisp/openwisp-radius/docs/source/user/api.rst

   the user passsword)
 - the user API access token, which will be needed to authenticate the user to eventual subsequent API requests (eg: change password)
+- ``is_active`` attribute of the user

+If the user account is inactive the endpoint will send the data anyway but using the HTTP status code 401, this way consumers can recognize these users and trigger the account verification again if needed (or reject them).

 Parameters: